CoPO

 How do I get out of the pool and onto a Jury panel?

-Once the pool is filled, and no later than 7 days before the hearing, you need to submit an online “Confirmation of Attendance”.
-Your failure to timely confirm your service will cause you to be removed from that matter’s Jury pool, and may cause other negative consequences.
+Once the pool is filled, and no later than 7 days before the hearing, you must submit an online “Confirmation of Attendance.”
+Failure to confirm in time will result in your removal from that matter’s Jury pool and may lead to additional consequences.

-Submission of a Confirmation of Attendance guarantees that you will be paid for at least 1/2 day’s service, unless the hearing is timely canceled or continued, or the Juror is timely excused by the attorney(s) on that case.
+Submitting a Confirmation of Attendance guarantees that you will be paid for at least one half-day of service, unless the hearing is timely canceled or continued, or you are timely excused by the attorney(s) on that case.
 See Terms of Jury Service for further details.

 Can I be excused from a Jury pool?

 Yes.
-Hearings presented live to a Jury may be preceded by a jury selection process similar to that which would take place before the commencement of a courtroom jury trial, with the first Jurors to submit a Request to Serve being the first to be considered for inclusion on the Jury panel.
-However, because the parties will have advance access to the information you provide in your Juror profile, your responses to any written questions the parties may submit, and knowledge regarding the number of Jurors the parties need (including alternates), the parties can engage in a virtual Jury selection process, and excuse Jurors, before the commencement of a hearing to be presented live or online.
+Hearings presented to a Jury may be preceded by a Jury selection process similar to what would occur before a courtroom trial, with the first Jurors to submit a Request to Serve being the first considered for inclusion on the Jury panel.
+However, because the parties will have advance access to the information you provide in your Juror profile, your responses to any written questions submitted by the parties, and knowledge of how many Jurors are needed (including alternates), the parties can conduct a virtual Jury selection process and excuse Jurors before the hearing begins.

-Excused Jurors will be compensated as provided for in CoPO’s Terms of Jury Service.
+Excused Jurors will be compensated as provided in CoPO’s Terms of Jury Service.

 Will I receive any reminders?

-Jurors are solely responsible for timely submitting their Confirmations of Attendance, and for providing their service when, where, and how indicated.
-CoPO will attempt to assist you in this by sending e-mail and text reminders in advance of each important event, but you are responsible for verifying your current Jury status, as well as the status of any hearings in which you may be involved, at courtofpublicopinion.com.
+Jurors are solely responsible for submitting their Confirmations of Attendance on time and for providing their service as scheduled.
+CoPO may assist by sending email and text reminders in advance of each important event, but you are responsible for verifying your current Jury status, as well as the status of any hearings in which you may be involved, at courtofpublicopinion.com.

 What if I am unable to serve, or fail to complete my service after I have already submitted a Request to Serve and/or a Confirmation of Attendance?

-You are requested to immediately notify Court of Public Opinion if you find that you are unable to start or complete your Jury service.
-Absent extraordinary circumstances, such as the verifiable hospitalization or death of the Juror or a member of their household, the cancellation of your Jury service may cause negative consequences for you and your ability to be a Juror in the future.
+You are asked to notify Court of Public Opinion immediately if you are unable to begin or complete your Jury service.
+Unless there are extraordinary circumstances, such as a verifiable hospitalization or death of the Juror or someone in their household, canceling your Jury service may result in negative consequences for you and your ability to be a Juror in the future.

 What do I need to serve?